pranavc28/blog/content/posts/generative-ui-tinker.md

 This **multi-objective reward function captures the nuanced requirements of UI code** that cross-entropy loss cannot express.
 In general, it also assumes that the model can produce compilable code but is not nuanced to produce output in the formats that we want.

 **2. Exploration and Discovery**
 By sampling multiple completions per prompt (\\( k \\) samples), the model explores the solution space.
-Good solutions (above the K samples group mean) receive positive advantages, poor solutions (below the K samples group mean) receive negative advantages.
+Good solutions (above the K samples group mean) receive positive advantages, whilst poor solutions (below the K samples group mean) receive negative advantages.
 Over time, the policy shifts toward generating better code.

 The model compares different approaches to the same problem within each batch, learning relative quality rather than absolute scores.